OutSystems/docs-odc/src/eap/intro.md

 * Modern, industry-standard technologies that allow you to quickly deploy and maintain your apps
 * The ability to take advantage of the latest Neo versions without disruption

-**add overview graphic here** -- confirm correct level of transparency about  infrastructure, to balance highlighting benefits vs. revealing the secret sauce